JoeReis/data_eng_workshop_hedw_2025/README.md

 ## 📈 Connect Streamlit to Your Data Warehouse

-Here, we're going to look at more complex queries and data applications in our data warehouse.v
+Now that you’ve built and modeled your data warehouse, it’s time to create a more interactive app that lets you run complex queries and explore the data visually.

+We’ll use a Streamlit app that queries the data in your serving schema in DuckDB.

+### 🛠️ Setup Instructions
 Now let’s build a more advanced app that interacts with your modeled data in DuckDB.
-	1. Stop the current app (Ctrl + C)

-Let’s begin with a simple ranking.
-This query will show the five courses with the highest number of student enrollments.
+1. If you have a Streamlit app running, stop it by pressing Ctrl + C in your terminal.

+2. Run the new app: `streamlit run streamlit_app/duckdb_streamlit.py`

+3. Open the file: `streamlit_app/duckdb_streamlit.py`

+### 📕 Example Query: Course Enrollment Ranking

+Inside the app, you’ll run SQL queries like this one to rank courses by the number of enrolled students.

 ```
 SELECT c.course_title, COUNT(*) AS student_count